 “We also see high performers focus on job fit and being challenged in their work.”

 When high performers do not find that the job is a positive match for them, they will waste no time.
-“If they don’t see a future with your organization, or if they think that they will have to wait too long to advance, then they will look for opportunities outside your company, “ Peter Economy says in this Inc. article.
+“If they don’t see a future with your organization, or if they think that they will have to wait too long to advance, then they will look for opportunities outside your company, “ Peter Economy says in Five Steps to Keeping Top Performers.

 A toxic work environment is another culprit.
-This piece by SelectOne shares that “The most highly valued employees are often those who are optimistic and thrive in an environment that fosters positivity and creativity.
+In Three Strategies to Retain Top Talent, SelectOne shares that “The most highly valued employees are often those who are optimistic and thrive in an environment that fosters positivity and creativity.
 Many organizations hold on to employees with toxic personalities because they have certain strong technical skills when in reality, those individuals can bring down the motivation and engagement of entire departments.”

-They also leave when they don’t experience a sense of belonging and harmony, when they experience “a sense of disconnect between employer and employee” according to HumanResources.
+They also leave when they don’t experience a sense of belonging and harmony, when they experience “a sense of disconnect between employer and employee” according to HumanResourcesOnline.

 “Top performers tend to take great pride in their work, put a mark of excellence on what they do and go the extra mile.
 Managers who become accustomed to this level of work from a stellar performer can sometimes forget to express gratitude and recognize the individual on a regular basis.